 What’s the history behind massage?

-Today, there are well over 100,000 massage therapists at work in the United States.
+Today, there are well over 300,000 massage therapists and massage school students in the United States.
 They practice massage in many settings, from hospitals to health clubs to private studios.
 People go to them for many different reasons: to ease pain, to rehabilitate from injury, to reduce stress, to ease anxiety and depression, and to improve general well-being.

 While there are more than 250 varieties of massage techniques, most practitioners use one or more of a few basic methods.
 Many use a form of Swedish massage, which employs long, flowing strokes meant to be calming and relaxing.
 As your body becomes relaxed, the massage therapist can also apply focused pressure to relieve areas of muscular tension.
 Other popular forms of massage include deep tissue massage, which features strong pressure on deeper layers of tissue, and myofascial release, in which long, stretching strokes release tension in the fascia (the connective tissue around the muscles).
 There are also the Asian techniques of acupressure and shiatsu, which use finger pressure on specific points on the body, and the technique called reflexology, which holds that rubbing certain points on the feet, hands, or ears has a positive effect on various body parts.

 How massage therapy for arthritis can help